dev-0x0/useful-scripts/README.md

 # Useful scripts
-A place for any useful scripts I write or come across
+A place for any useful scripts I write

 _Disclaimer: